VladimirLisitsyn4/axis-player/README.md

 # Axis Player
-**A web player for viewing recordings and live video from multiple axis cameras simultaneously**
+**A web player for viewing recordings and live video from multiple Axis cameras simultaneously**
 Uses the Axis Communications media stream library which can be found [here](https://github.com/AxisCommunications/media-stream-library-js)

 Webserver Setup: